jinghuazhao/INF/tryggve.md

 ### R/QCGWAS

 The version contains fix to the use of HapMap reference as in software-notes above.
-The HapMap data as with code from the package's quick guide is /data/jinhua/data/QCGWAS.
+The HapMap data as with code from the packages's quick guide is /data/jinhua/data/QCGWAS.

 ### R/EasyQC and R/EasyStrata